 The bulk of a corn kernel (which is technically the fruit of the plant) is amylose starch, a carbohydrate with a very simple structure, consisting of a string of 6-carbon glucose molecules attached end to end, i.e. at two points.
 Some forms of starch (amylopectin starch) are not solely linear chains but are branched by because some glucose molecules are attached to three other glucose molecules rather than two.

-The starch in corn kernels is formed from sucrose that is synthesized in photosynthesizing leaves and transported to the developing fruit in the phloem tissue.
+The starch in corn kernels is formed from sucrose that is synthesized in photosynthesizing leaves and transported to the developing fruit thru the phloem tissue.
 Sucrose is a disaccharide formed by combining one glucose with fructose, another 6-carbon sugar.
 After the sucrose is transported to the developing corn kernels the sucrose is broken down to a glucose and a fructose.
 The glucose is used to make starch directly; the fructose is converted into glucose and then is also used to make starch.

 Corn kernels are sweeter earlier in their development, before the kernel is mature, because more sugar (sucrose, glucose and fructose) is present.
 As the fruit matures most of the sugars are converted into starch and mature kernels are usually not at all sweet.
 However, corn plants exhibit variation in the amount of starch produced, thereby producing variation in the degree of sweetness in mature kernels.
 Native Americans were aware of this when they introduced corn to Europeans.
 By the early 20th century agricultural research had developed substantially sweeter varieties of corn and isolated the cause of the sweetness, which is a lack of (or lesser amounts of) one or several enzymes that are responsible for synthesizing starch from sucrose.
 Mature corn kernels of sweet varieties of sweet corn are ‘shrunken’ because they lack the starch that normally makes them plump.